CENDARI/documentation/source/user/atom.rst

 ------------

 **Archival institutions** have been chosen for description according to the following criteria, according to CENDARIs case studies:

-World War I
+**World War I**

-a) to have all countries which have participated in the First World War covered,
+* to have all countries which have participated in the First World War covered
-b) to give special attention to East European and South East European countries and to describe so-called 'hidden archives' which did not dispose of a digital representation so far.
+* to give special attention to East European and South East European countries and to describe so-called 'hidden archives' which did not dispose of a digital representation so far
-c) to describe archival institutions with significant holdings with priority to central national archives, national military archives, national war museums etc.
+* to describe archival institutions with significant holdings with priority to central national archives, national military archives, national war museums
-d) archives with a wide scope of digitized finding aids.
+* archives with a wide scope of digitized finding aids

-Medieval Culture
+**Medieval Culture**

-a) to cover most Western countries, including USA and Australia,
+* to cover most Western countries, including USA and Australia
-b) to give special attention to East European and South East European countries,
+* to give special attention to East European and South East European countries
-c) to cover collections of interest for the scientific community according to their relevance in the academic bibliography,
+* to cover collections of interest for the scientific community according to their relevance in the academic bibliography
-d) to cover archival institutions with an advanced digitization level.
+* to cover archival institutions with an advanced digitization level

 **Descriptions of archival holdings:**
 Please bear in mind that the archival holdings described in the CENDARI Archival Directory cannot be seen as being exhaustive, even if